firestorm22/Tacotron-2/README.md

+WIP: Apply approach of https://github.com/tugstugi/Tacotron-2 to generate a new model.

 # Tacotron-2:
 Tensorflow implementation of DeepMind's Tacotron-2.
 A deep neural network architecture described in this paper: [Natural TTS synthesis by conditioning Wavenet on MEL spectogram predictions](https://arxiv.org/pdf/1712.05884.pdf)